encode/django-rest-framework/docs/api-guide/generic-views.md

 # Base views

+Each of the generic views provided is built by combining one of the base views below, with one or more mixin classes.

 ## BaseAPIView

 Extends REST framework's `APIView` class, adding support for serialization of model instances and model querysets.